FD vs RD – Understand The Difference Between FD and RD

 - RD: RDs also have low risk, but they provide a steady accumulation of funds over time.
 They are suitable for individuals with a longer investment horizon and a lower risk tolerance.

 Both options are suitable for risk-averse investors.
 However, the main difference is between the investment horizon.
 Therefore, if you want to make a long-time investment, you should choose an FD.
-On the contrary, if you want to invest for a short period of time, go for an RD.
+On the contrary, if you want to invest for a short period pf time, go for an RD.

-C. Evaluating interest rates and investment terms
+Evaluating interest rates and investment terms

 - FD: FDs offer a fixed interest rate throughout the investment tenure, providing clarity on the returns.
 The interest rates vary based on the bank, tenure, and investment amount.
-FDs typically have a lock-in period, and withdrawing before maturity may incur penalties.
+Regular FDs typically have a lock-in period, and withdrawing before maturity may incur penalties.

 - RD: RDs also have a fixed interest rate, but it is calculated on a monthly basis.
 The interest rates are determined by the bank and can vary.
 RDs usually don’t have a lock-in period, allowing flexibility in withdrawing funds when needed.

-Recurring Deposit vs Fixed Deposit – Which is Better?
+FD vs RD – Which is Better?

 Tenure` | Fixed Deposit Amount | Interest Earned on FD(6%) | FD Maturity Amount | Recurring Deposit Amount | Interest Earned on RD (6%) | RD Maturity Amount | Difference |